twi09/CARLA_inclusion/README.md

 ## Citation

 VCNet came from a paper published to ECML/PKDD 2022.
-If you conduct comparison with it, please cite :
+If you conduct comparison with it, please cite:
 ```sh
 @inproceedings{Guyomard2022VCNetAS,
   title={{VCNet}: A self-explaining model for realistic counterfactual generation},